Brief Commentary on Eight-Verse Attitude-Training

 Since they debilitate myself and others,

-May I confront and avert them with forceful means.
+May I confront and avert them

 If we investigate our minds at times when we are very selfish and preoccupied with ourselves to the exclusion of others, we find that disturbing emotions and negative attitudes are the roots of this behavior.
 Since they greatly disturb our minds, the moment we notice that we are coming under their influence, we need to apply some antidote to them.

 The general opponent to all the disturbing emotions and attitudes is meditation on voidness; but, there are also antidotes to specific ones that we, as beginners, can apply.
 Thus, for attachment, we meditate on ugliness; for anger, on love; for naivety, on dependent arising; for many disturbing thoughts, on the breath and energy-winds.

 His Holiness: The twelve links of dependent arising, starting from unawareness or ignorance and going through to aging and dying.
 On a more subtle level, we can use dependent arising as the reason to establish that all phenomena are devoid of truly established existence.

 Question: Why should we meditate on ugliness to overcome attachment?

 His Holiness: We develop attachment to things because we see them as very attractive.
 Trying to view them as unattractive, or ugly, counteracts that.
 For example, we might develop attachment to another person’s body, seeing his or her figure as something very attractive.
 When we start to analyze this attachment, we find that it is based on viewing merely the skin.
 However, the nature of this body that appears to us as beautiful is that of the flesh, blood, bones, skin, and so forth, that compose it.